Vancouver-KDD/ux-study/CRS4-01-Planning-UX-research-studies/mjlee/Planning_UX_research_studies_mjlee.md

     *  protecting your company's brand.

 ### privacy concerns
+ vulnerable populations : <br/>

-    *  vulnerable populations : minors, people with disabilities, people who are elderly, people who are currently incarcerated, and individuals that are members of the LGBTQ IA plus community
+    *  minors, people with disabilities, people who are elderly,
+    *  people who are currently incarcerated,
+    *  individuals that are members of the LGBTQ IA plus community

 ### safety of research data
     *  data recording.
     *  data storage
     *  data retention
-### you should have an agreement in place with the company you work for that lays out who keeps the research data if you leave the company
+<b> you should have an agreement in place with the company you work for that lays out who keeps the research data if you leave the company

+  <br/><br/>

 ### tools you can use to maintain privacy